datacarpentry/spreadsheets-socialsci/_episodes/02-common-mistakes.md

 ## <a name="zeros"></a> Not filling in zeros

-It might be that when you're measuring something, it's usually a zero, say the number of times a rabbit is observed in the survey.
+It might be that when you're measuring something, it's usually a zero, say the number of cows that an informant has, in a region where most farmers have goats and no cows.
 Why bother writing in the number zero in that column, when it's mostly zeros?

 However, there's a difference between a zero and a blank cell in a spreadsheet.
 To the computer, a zero is actually data.
 You measured